thuyangyu/thuyangyu.github.io/social-robot-V2/reports/Report-for-social-robot-v2.md

 ##### Orientation Sensor

-The robot gather infomation from device orientation sensor and show 4 status on its main page.
+The robot gather information from device orientation sensor and show 4 status on its main page.
 The status indicate whether the devices is stand-up, lie-down, face-up and face-down.

 ##### Motion Sensor